How long should you leave cooked rice unrefrigerated?

 Why shouldn’t she feed her family the room temperature food that had been left on the counter, even though it smelled and looked fine?

 It’s unlikely she would kill any of them.
-However, quite possibly eating rice and beans left unrefrigerated for hours would make them sick in a rather unpleasant way.
+However, feeding her kids rice and beans left unrefrigerated for hours would might well sicken them in a rather unpleasant way.
 The culprit would be bacillus cereus.
 Even if your eyes are glazing over at this point, listen up if you cook – or just eat – rice.

 Most people associate foodborne illnesses with meat or fruits and vegetables.
 However, rice can also be a source for food poisoning.

 Uncooked rice can contain spores of bacillus cereus and those spores survive cooking.

 When rice cools slowly (i.e. you leave it on a counter to cool instead of being put into the refrigerator within 2 hours), the bacteria spores grow and produce a toxin that can make you sick.